jadenmachado2009/learning-python-trading-strategies/First Code (EMA)/LEARNINGS.md

 ---

-### Critical Reflection
+### Notes

-EMA crossovers are among the most studied and most overfitted strategies in retail trading.
-On 5-minute NQ data, the system performs well in directional sessions and deteriorates sharply in choppy, low-volatility regimes.
-The annualised return figure carries no statistical weight at this sample size.

 **The goal of this script was not to find an edge.** It was to build and fully understand the core backtest pipeline: data → indicators → signals → returns → equity curve.
 That objective was met.

 ---

 ### Open Questions

-- How do I correctly deduct costs at the trade level rather than the bar level?
+- [ ] How do I correctly deduct costs at the trade level rather than the bar level?
-- How do I reconstruct trade-by-trade P&L from a vectorised signal series?
-- What is the difference between vectorised and event-driven backtesting frameworks?
-- How does `yfinance` data quality compare to exchange-grade tick data?
+- [ ] How does `yfinance` data quality compare to exchange-grade tick data?
+Is it possible to use institutional level data for free?
-- What sample size is needed for statistically significant backtest conclusions?
+- [ ] What sample size is needed for statistically significant backtest conclusions?
+- [ ] How to build more complicated entry models?

 ---

 ### Next Build Targets

-- Trade-level metrics: win rate, avg win, avg loss, profit factor
+- [ ] Trade-level metrics: win rate, avg win, avg loss, profit factor
-- Risk metrics: Sharpe ratio, max drawdown, Calmar ratio
+- [ ] Risk metrics: Sharpe ratio, max drawdown, sortino ratio
-- Proper cost model: deduct on entry and exit bars only
+- [ ] Proper cost model: deduct on entry and exit bars only
-- Regime filter: ATR or volume condition to suppress signals in choppy markets
+- [ ] Regime filter: ATR or volume condition
-- Systematic parameter sweep across EMA pairs: 5/13 · 9/21 · 20/50
+- [ ] RSI based entry models